FURNACEAI/WP-New-Virtual-Host/README.md

-# WP-New-Virtual-Host
+# WP Auto Install
-The purpose of this bash script is to get a Wordpress instance up and running on an AWS EC2 instance as quickly as possible.
+The purpose of this bash script is to automate every aspect of getting a Wordpress instance up and running.

 ## What This Script Does